Decomposing Borel functions using the Shore-Slaman join theorem: Summary

 \subsection{Introduction}

 In the early 20th century, Nikolai Luzin asked whether every Borel function on the real line can be decomposed into countably many continuous functions.
 The Luzin problem was negatively answered in the 1930s.
 Then, {\em which Borel functions are decomposable into continuous functions?} In the end of the 19th century, Baire introduced a well-known hierarchy of real functions by iterating pointwise limits of continuous functions.
-A famous theorem by Lebesgue, Hausdorff, and Banach states that every real function is of Baire class $\alpha$ if and only if the preimage of each open set under it is a Borel set of rank $\alpha+1$, i.e., a $\mathbf{\Sigma}^0_{\alpha+1}$ set in the well-known Borel hierarchy.
+A famous theorem by Lebesgue and Hausdorff states that every real function is of Baire class $\alpha$ if and only if the preimage of each open set under it is a Borel set of additive class $\alpha$, i.e., a $\mathbf{\Sigma}^0_{\alpha+1}$ set in the well-known Borel hierarchy.
 One can introduce finer hierarchy of Borel functions than Baire's one.
 For countable ordinals $\alpha,\beta<\omega_1$, a function is called {\em $\borel{\alpha}{\beta}$} if the preimage of each $\mathbf{\Sigma}^0_\alpha$ set under it is $\mathbf{\Sigma}^0_\beta$.
-Then, where is the boundary of decomposability in the hierarchy of Borel functions?
+Then, where is the boundary of decomposability in this finer hierarchy of Borel functions?

-A remarkable theorem proved by Jayne-Rogers \cite{JR} states that the $\borel{2}{2}$ functions are precisely the $\mathbf{\Delta}^0_2$-piecewise continuous functions, where for a class $\mathbf{\Gamma}$ of Borel sets and a class $\mathcal{F}$ of Borel functions, we say that a function is {\em $\mathbf{\Gamma}$-piecewise $\mathcal{F}$} (denoted by the symbol $\dec{\alpha}\mathcal{F}$ if $\mathbf{\Gamma}$ is a delta class $\mathbf{\Delta}^0_\alpha$) if it is decomposable into countably many $\mathcal{F}$-functions with $\mathbf{\Gamma}$ domains.
-Subsequently, Solecki \cite{Sole98} showed a dichotomy for Borel functions (see also \cite{MRpre,PawSab,Sabok09}) to sharpen the Jayne-Rogers theorem by using the Gandy-Harrington topology from effective descriptive set theory.
+A remarkable theorem proved by Jayne-Rogers \cite{JR} states that the $\borel{2}{2}$ functions are precisely the $\mathbf{\Delta}^0_2$-piecewise continuous functions, where for a class $\mathbf{\Gamma}$ of Borel sets and a class $\mathcal{F}$ of Borel functions, we say that a function is {\em $\mathbf{\Gamma}$-piecewise $\mathcal{F}$} (denoted by the symbol $\dec{\alpha}\mathcal{F}$ if $\mathbf{\Gamma}$ is a delta class $\mathbf{\Delta}^0_\alpha$) if it is decomposable into countably many $\mathcal{F}$-functions with $\mathbf{\Gamma}$ domains (see also \cite{KMS12} for an alternative proof).
+Subsequently, Solecki \cite{Sole98} proved a dichotomy (see also \cite{MRpre,PawSab,Sabok09}) sharpening the Jayne-Rogers theorem by using the Gandy-Harrington topology from effective descriptive set theory.